 I can personally recommend Quality Hôtel du Nord which is conveniently located within walking distance of the train station and the historic centre.

-Listed below are five chambres d’hôtes (the equivalent of the English Bed and Breakfast) where you’ll find a warm, friendly welcome and personal service.
+Listed below are four chambres d’hôtes (the equivalent of the English Bed and Breakfast) where you’ll find a warm, friendly welcome and personal service.

 Where to eat in Dijon

 There is a full range of cafés, bakeries, supermarkets and speciality food stores in Dijon – as you’d expect in any large town (population 150,000).

 Fresh food markets are held in Les Halles (Rue Odebert) every Tuesday, Thursday and Friday morning and all day on Saturday, but you’ll often find a smaller speciality market in full swing somewhere in town on other days of the week.
 Ask at the Tourist Office for a list of markets during your stay.

 Dijon is also home to four Michelin-starred restaurants.
 If you are looking for something special, choose from –